XOW Logo

 Les Wilton; Henderson (death?); Waters (death?); Arling (death?)

-Three college freshmen plegees disappear one night as part of the Gamma Delta Fraternity hazing at a local haunted house, the Palmer Place.
+Three college freshmen pledgees disappear one night as part of the Gamma Delta Fraternity hazing at a local haunted house, the Palmer Place.
 Les Wilton goes in after them, but when he doesn't make a re-appearance, people going into the home looking for him find him: having aged fifty years!

 Reprinting